ERP Software Development Guide: Steps, Estimates & Functionality Breakdown

 Improving your existing ERP system

+At Clockwise, we not only know how to build an ERP system from scratch.
 We can help you adjust your software to meet evolving needs or simply change something that no longer works for your team.
 Even if you’ve initially built the system with another vendor or it has been years since you worked with Clockwise, you can contact us and we will help you to optimize your platform.

 This was exactly the case with UDK.
 We restarted our cooperation 9 years after we built an ERP system for them, and now we’re working on a new ERP system built with modern frameworks, a multitenancy architecture, and features adjusted to the company’s new processes.